kingshuknandy2016/rag-nodejs/src/vectorStores/Readme.md

 docker run -v ./chroma-data:/data -p 8000:8000 chromadb/chroma
 ```
 This starts the server with the default configuration and stores data in ./chroma-data (in your current working directory).

+## Pine Cone
+Access the pinecone from https://app.pinecone.io/